danielsaidi/ScrollKit/README.md

 }
 ```

-The header visible ratio is based on the header height and scroll view offset and lets you adjust your content as the header is scrolled under the navigation bar.
+The header visible ratio is based on the header height and scroll view offset and lets you adjust your content as the header is scrolled under the navigation bar, for instance to modify the header and fade in a navigation title.

+For more information, please see the [online documentation][Documentation] and [getting started guide][Getting-Started] guide.